jseow5177/A-Mini-Microservices-App/README.md

 ### Basic Terminologies

 1. Cluster: A set of Nodes that run containerized applications managed by Kubernetes.
 2. Node: A worker machine as part of a cluster.
-In this application, there is only one node.
 3. Ingress: An API object that manages external access to the services in a cluster.
     - Traffic routing is controlled by a set of rules defined in an Ingress resource.
     - An Ingress Controller is used to carry out the rules of the Ingress.
     - An Ingress Controller usually fulfills the Ingress with a load balancer.
 4. Service: An abstract way to expose an application running on Pods as a network service.
 There are ClusterIP, NodePort and LoadBalancer service.
     - ClusterIP: Exposes a pod within the cluster.
 Used to handle communications between services.
     - NodePort: Exposes a pod to the outside of a cluster.
-Usually used to development purposes only.
+Usually used for development purposes only.
     - LoadBalancer: Also exposes a pod to the outside of a cluster.
 Tells Kubernetes to reach out to its cloud provider and provision a load balancer.
 5. Deployment: Creates and manages Pods.
 A Deployment always ensures that there are a certain number of Pods running, depending on what is specified in the configuration.
 6. Image: The receipe to run a container.
 It contains a snapshot of all the files, code and dependencies needed to start a container.
 When we run an Image, it will be allocated resources (memory, network, etc) which forms a container.